JoesephEgbenchong/ohvaz-clone-react/README.md

+# About the Project

+This is a frontend integration of the romanian e-commerce website "ohvaz.ro" which was redesigned in figma for better visual UI and UX.

-# Getting Started with Create React App
+# Getting Started with Ohvaz-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).